Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 ### CPF
 - **CPF Active?:** Key in Yes or No, depending on whether CPF is active for you.
 Note that Singapore Citizens and Permanent Residents have CPF active, with no choice in the matter.
-- **CPF Life Premium Choice:** CPF Life has several choices of premiums: the Basic Retirement Sum (BRS), Full Retirement Sum (FRS), and Enhanced Retirement Sum (ERS).
-The larger the premium paid to CPF Life, the larger the lifelong payouts will be.
+- **CPF Life Premium Choice:** CPF Life has several choices of premiums.
+In increasing order, the options are the Basic Retirement Sum (BRS), Full Retirement Sum (FRS), and Enhanced Retirement Sum (ERS).
+The larger the premium paid to CPF Life, the larger each of the monthly lifeling payouts will be.
 - **Top Up Retirement Sum if short:** Select Yes if you want to top up your CPF Life Premium up to your selected Retirement Sum amount if your CPF account has less than the desired sum at age 55.
 Required funds will be withdrawn from your portfolio and transferred to your CPF.
 - **CPF OA starting:** Enter the current starting amount of funds in your CPF OA account.
 - **CPF SA starting:** Enter the current starting amount of funds in your CPF SA account.
 - **CPF MA starting:** Enter the current starting amount of funds in your CPF MA account.
 - **CPF RA starting:** Enter the current starting amount of funds in your CPF RA account.
-- **Annual CPF OA drain:** Enter any routine expenses paid for by your CPF OA (eg housing loan)
+- **Annual CPF OA drain:** Enter any routine expenses paid for by your CPF OA (eg housing loan).
-- **Annual CPF MA drain:** Enter any routine expenses paid for by your CPF MA (eg routine medical treatment)
+- **Annual CPF MA drain:** Enter any routine expenses paid for by your CPF MA (eg routine medical treatment).
-- **CPF OA drain end year:** Enter the year your routine CPF OA expenses are expected to end (eg housing loan end date)
+- **CPF OA drain end year:** Enter the year your routine CPF OA expenses are expected to end (eg housing loan end date).
-- **CPF MA drain end year:** Enter the year your routine CPF OA expenses are expected to end (eg treatment completion date)
+- **CPF MA drain end year:** Enter the year your routine CPF OA expenses are expected to end (eg treatment completion date).

 After keying in all the parameters, if you do not need to instruction guide boxes in blue, do close them by clicking on the "-" sign above column D. This will reduce screen space needed.